-In 1887 Dr. Mustard, became the Medical Officer of Health (M.O.H.) in Frankfort, Michigan.
+In 1887 Dr. Mustard, was appointed the Medical Officer of Health (M.O.H.) in Franklin, Michigan.
 Later he practiced in Harper, Ohio.
-In 1895, he became the assistant professor of Medical Chemistry at Wooster, University in Cleveland, Ohio.
+In 1895 he became the assistant professor of Medical Chemistry at Wooster University in Cleveland, Ohio.
 In the 1898 and 1899 Cleveland City Directory Dr. Mustard’s medical office was located at 959 Wilson Avenue.
 In the 1900 Cleveland City Directory, Dr. Mustard’s medical practice was located at 1151 Cedar Avenue.

 At the time of their marriage Dr. Mustard was still living in Cleveland, Ohio.
 According to the 1900 U.S. Census, Dr. and Mrs. Mustard resided at 319 Wade Park Ave., in Cleveland.
 Dr. and Mrs. Mustard had 3 children.
-A daughter Elizabeth Mary who was born in Ohio on August 26th, 1902.
-Another daughter Ruth Isabel was born in Ohio in 1905.
+A daughter Elizabeth Mary Mustard was born in Ohio on August 26th, 1902 and Ruth Isabel Mustard was born in Ohio in 1905.
 Their third daughter, Caroline Mustard was born in Toledo on the 11th of September 1907 and died in Chatham in December of 1907.

-After War World I concluded (WWI 1914-1919) Dr. Mustard accepted the position of City Analyst for the Chatham water supply and continued in this capacity for approximately 25 years, until his retirement in 1943.
-In 1919 Dr. Mustard was secretary of the Kent Historical Society.
+In 1919 Dr. Mustard accepted the position of City Analyst for the Chatham water supply and continued in this capacity for approximately 25 years, until his retirement in 1943.
+In 1919 Dr. Mustard was the secretary of the Kent Historical Society.
 Dr. Mustard was elected Fellow in the Canadian Institute of Chemistry in 1920.
-According to the 1921 census, Dr. and Mrs. Mustard resided at 122 Emma Street.
+According to the 1921 census, Dr. and Mrs. Mustard and their daughter Elizabeth, resided at 122 Emma Street.
 He was elected a member of the American Chemical Society in 1922.